Starr Co. appoints new health authority - The Monitor

-Dr. Antonio Falcon, 68, accepted the role and was sworn in during a special commissioners court meeting Friday morning, after the county commissioners unanimously voted to appoint him.
+Dr. Antonio Falcon, 68, accepted the role and was sworn in during a special commissioners court meeting Friday, after the county commissioners unanimously voted to appoint him.

-Vazquez abruptly resigned on Monday after the majority of the county commissioners rejected a proposal by Starr County Judge Eloy Vera to grant him a contract with a $120,000 annual salary.
+He replaces Vazquez who held the position for 10 years but who abruptly resigned on Monday after the majority of the county commissioners rejected a proposal by Starr County Judge Eloy Vera to grant him a contract that would raise his $6,000 annual compensation to $120,000.

-During that commissioners court on Monday, County Commissioner Eloy Garza made it known he had already been in contact with Falcon who had offered to take the job for free.
+During that Monday commissioners meeting, Commissioner Eloy Garza said he had already been in contact with Falcon who had offered to take the job for free.

+During Friday’s meeting, Garza questioned Falcon on his qualifications for the public’s ears.

+When Garza asked if he would have the time necessary to fulfill his duties as the health authority, Falcon said he would have to redirect some of his time toward the county’s efforts.

 Following Falcon’s swearing in on Friday, Vera clarified that Falcon will continue to receive the $500 per month that Vazquez received.